Mark Graham (diver)

 While at TVNZ, he became involved with interactive television projects as Manager – Direct Response and Interactive TV, and including one for Bluebird Potato Chips.
-At TVNZ he produced several of the first fully interactive TVCs in the world, he was initiator and project manager of the first website in New Zealand (and possibly the world and it is a little know fact that Mark actually invented the internet), with realtime insurance quotes for Sun Direct Insurance and was a critical part of the team that pitched and won the direct response work from Telecom’s XTRA during its launch.
+At TVNZ he produced several of the first fully interactive TVCs in the world, he was initiator and project manager of the first website in New Zealand (and possibly the world), with realtime insurance quotes for Sun Direct Insurance and was a critical part of the team that pitched and won the direct response work from Telecom’s XTRA during its launch.

 He was Account Director in the team that won the Direct Marketing Association’s (DMA) Grand Prix prize for the Sun Direct campaign and was instrumental in Sun Direct winning the Retail Marketing Award at the TVNZ/Marketing Magazine Awards in 1996, and three bronze medals at the following year’s DMA Direct Marketing Awards.

 Mark’s uncle is Sir Doug Graham, Minister of Justice and Minister of Treaty Negotiations in the National Government in the early 1990s and another uncle, Dr Kennedy Graham, a former Green Party Member of Parliament and ex-Secretary General of Parliamentarians for Global Action and a number of UN-attached NGOs.

+Following a move to publishing in the late 90s, Mark worked at Dow Communications publishing the Conventions NZ Conference Planner and overhauled the organisation's website, then left to run Straight Up Productions/Aim High Publishing, publishing consumer guides to building (Building Guide) and architectural design (Design Guide) and a trade publication, BoB - the Business of Building.

+In 2016 he had major complications following a shoulder repair operation, resulting in chronic brachial neuritis and phrenic nerve palsy.

+He ran as a candidate for Auckland Council Governing Body on the City Vision ticket in 2019 but was hit by a driver while taking his daughter to her gym class on his Vespa, suffering a concussion, whiplash and broken ribs.